wley3337/meetup-restructure-back/README.md

   get '/other/routes', to: "meet_ups#other_routes"
   ```

 * Be sure to update credentials.yml with your appropriate keys.
-You can create/edit this file with the following comand or follow instructions in credentialsYMLExample:
+You can create/edit this file with the following command or follow instructions in credentialsYMLExample:
 [references](https://www.viget.com/articles/storing-secret-credentials-in-rails-5-2-and-up)

     ` EDITOR="**EDITOR-OF-CHOICE-HERE** --wait" bin/rails credentials:edit `